dirkcaumueller/training-support-container/README.md

 # Training Support Container

-This repository is part of the PostgreSQL training and provides a docker compose file to run [Minio](https://min.io/) and [etcd](https://etcd.io/) with a minimal configuration.
+This repository is part of the PostgreSQL training and provides a docker compose file to run [Minio](https://min.io/) and [etcd](https://etcd.io/) with a minimal configuration within a vm.
 A bucket, called `pgbackrest`, is created in Minio at startup.

 ## Prerequisites

+* Rockylinux 8/9 vms of this [repository](https://github.com/dirkcaumueller/training-vms.git)
 * Docker
 * Docker compose plugin

-> Optionally, create some VMs from this [repository](https://github.com/dirkcaumueller/training-vms.git).
+> The content and following steps of this repository are to be installed on the vm named `server0` (IP:
+> 192.168.56.200).

-## Optional: Install Docker
+## Install Docker

-The following steps install docker on Rockylinux 8/9.
+The following steps install docker on the vm.

 ```bash
 sudo dnf -y -q remove docker docker-common docker-selinux docker-engine